Yifei Ye

-Yifei Ye (叶一飞; born 16 June 2000) is a Chinese racing driver who competes in the FIA World Endurance Championship for AF Corse.
-He is the 2021 European Le Mans Series and Asian Le Mans Series champion and previously competed in single-seater racing, winning the French F4 championship in 2016 and the Euroformula Open title in 2020.
+Yifei Ye (叶一飞; born 16 June 2000) is a Chinese racing driver who competes in the FIA World Endurance Championship for AF Corse as a Ferrari factory driver.

-Ye is a former member of the Renault Sport Academy and drove for Porsche Motorsport Asia Pacific as a Selected Driver from 2021 until 2023.
+Ye began his career in single-seater racing.
+He won French F4 in 2016, reached FIA Formula 3 as a Renault junior, and won Euroformula Open in 2020.
+He then moved to sports car racing for 2021, and was picked by Porsche Motorsport Asia Pacific as a Selected Driver.
+Ye was also crowned European Le Mans Series champion for Team WRT in 2021.
+After two seasons in LMP2, Ye graduated to Hypercar with Hertz Team Jota in 2023.

-He has driven for Ferrari since 2024 and currently competes with the #83 Ferrari 499P in the 2025 FIA World Endurance Championship, alongside Robert Kubica and Phil Hanson.
-Ye and his teammates won the 2025 24 Hours of Le Mans, making him the first Chinese driver to take an overall victory in the event.
+Ye signed for Ferrari as factory driver in 2024, and was placed in AF Corse's #83 car in the FIA World Endurance Championship.
+Ye won the 2025 24 Hours of Le Mans alongside Robert Kubica and Phil Hanson, becoming the first Chinese driver to take an overall victory in the event.

 Early career

 Born on 16 June 2000 in Xi'an City in the Shaanxi Province of China, Ye began his professional racing career in karting in 2010 at the age of ten, and would go on to win the China Karting Championship in 2011 and 2012.
 Ye would make his European racing debut in 2013 at the ROK Cup final in Lonato, finishing fourth overall in the Junior ROK class.
 His karting career concluded in early 2015 with a second-place finish in the Vega International Winter Trophy, in preparation for his step up to Formula 4.